Security-Onion-Solutions/securityonion-docs/playbook.rst

     Sigma is a generic and open signature format that allows you to describe relevant log events in a straightforward manner.
 The rule format is very flexible, easy to write and applicable to any type of log file.
 The main purpose of this project is to provide a structured form in which researchers or analysts can describe their once developed detection methods and make them shareable with others.

 To create a new play, click on the ``Sigma Editor`` menu link.
 Either ``Load`` a sample Sigma rule or paste one into the Sigma field and click ``Convert``.
-This will convert the Sigma into a query that you can use in Hunt or Kibana to confirm that it will work for your target log.
+This will convert the Sigma into a query that you can use in :ref:`hunt` or :ref:`kibana` to confirm that it will work for your target log.

 Once you are ready to create the Play, click ``Create Play``.
 If the Play creation is successful, you will be redirected to the newly created Play.